Xiaojzheng/PERCEPT/README.md

 2. Apply a valid license for CVX (http://cvxr.com/cvx/academic/) and MOSEK (https://www.mosek.com/products/academic-licenses/).
 The preferred option is to place the license file mosek.lic in the directory mosek in the user’s home directory, and the license file cvx_license.dat to a convenient location.
 Make sure to set up a path for both licenses.
 3. Run cvx_setup so that the MOSEK and CVX licenses can be detected.

+### Step 3: Install all other required packages (gudhi and pot)

+1. gudhi: The easiest way to install the Python version of GUDHI is using pre-built packages via the command line: conda install -c conda-forge gudhi (more details in https://gudhi.inria.fr/python/latest/installation.html#)
+2. pot: using the command line: conda install -c conda-forge pot